 Dr. Junkin-Perhaps it is due to myself and the congregation which I served in the war, to say that the invidious allusion that has been made to my pulpit, and to my ministrations in it, and to the character of my congregation, for which common fame has been brought in here as the author, is unqualifiedly and unmitigatedly erroneous and untrue.
 My church and my pulpit is just as intolerant of rebels as ever Dr. Hatfield's was.
-I regret exceedingly that the pleasantness of this meeting-for in-deed I felt truly pleasant all through, until that allusion was made-should have been interrupted.
+I regret exceedingly that the pleasantness of this meeting-for indeed I felt truly pleasant all through, until that allusion was made-should have been interrupted.
 I did not repel it at the time, because I felt that I might do it with some of that heat which Christian ministers may sometimes be provoked to, but ought never to exhibit.
 I repel, as entirely injurious to the congregation, this imputation that has been thrown out.

-Dr. Hattield-I wish here to say a word by way of apology.
-Inasmuch as Dr. Junkin disavows having suggested in seriousness that he supposed I wore bandages over my mouth, or fought rebels with padded bayonsts, and wishes to consider that unsaid, he will please consider what I have said as in Horeb is now the old law, and only your law;
+Dr. Hatfield-I wish here to say a word by way of apology a lpasmuch as Dr. Junkin disavows having suggested in seriousness that he supposed I wore bandages over my mouth, or fought rebels with padded bayonits, and wishes to consider that unsaid, he will please consider what I have said as unsaid.